Ebola is most deadly among babies, young children, study finds

 A study led by scientists at the World Health Organization (WHO) and Imperial College London found that, although infection rates are lower in children than adults, babies and toddlers who get the disease have a far slimmer chance of survival.

-The virus, which causes hemorrhagic fever and induces internal and external bleeding, profuse vomiting and diarrhea, is killing 90 percent of infants in the current outbreak and around 80 percent of children aged between one to four years, the scientists found.
+The virus, which causes haemorrhagic fever and induces internal and external bleeding, profuse vomiting and diarrhoea, is killing 90 percent of infants in the current outbreak and around 80 percent of children aged between one to four years, the scientists found.

 Older children are much more likely to survive the disease - it has killed 52 percent of those infected aged 10 to 15.